NetBUG/k3s/README.md

 ## What is it

-Kubernetes cluster ready for use on RPis or any other arm64 systems
+Kubernetes cluster ready for my server

 ### Included